 In between all that, I supported several local and remote clients as they continually needed to customize their Salesforce instances to meet their specific business needs.
 And in 2016 and 2017, I released online courses for Pluralsight called, “Getting Started Building SPAs with Lightning Component Framework” and “Customizing Salesforce Using Lightning Components”.
 Most recently, I released a new course titled, “Lightning Component Development Best Practices“.

 Even though I was independent for many years, I was offered a position on the Salesforce Trailhead team in late 2017 that I just couldn’t turn down.
 For a little over a year, I worked with a team of super bright people doing leading-edge development on the Salesforce platform.
 I also speak regularly at official Salesforce events like TrailheadDx and Dreamforce, as well as community events such as Texas Dreamin and Florida Dreamin.

 In early 2019, I left my position at Salesforce and joined a small consulting company named Attain, LLC.
-It is there that I help develop Salesforce-based applications for Higher Education and Non-Profit clients.
+It was there that I helped develop Salesforce-based applications for Higher Education and Non-Profit clients.

-The goal of this blog is to support ALL developers wanting to explore the exciting world of cloud-based development on the Force.com platform.
-Just understand that the views expressed here are my own and not those of Salesforce.
+The goal of this blog is to support ALL developers wanting to explore the exciting world of cloud-based development on the Salesforce Lightning platform.

 View my Profile on LinkedIn